 Plaster-Over-Block in Central Tempe

-This is what you'll find in homes near Maple-Ash, south of Mill Avenue, and scattered through older neighborhoods.
-The substrate is solid concrete block with plaster skim coat on the interior.
-Plaster can chip and crumble if you drill carelessly.
-You need a carbide bit, slower speed, and a steady hand.
-Anchors don't sit the same way they do in drywall — the plaster layer is thin, and you can't rely on it for holding power.
-The real anchor point is the block behind it.
+You'll find this in homes near Maple-Ash, south of Mill Avenue, and scattered through older neighborhoods.
+Solid concrete block with plaster skim coat on the inside.
+Plaster chips and crumbles if you drill careless.
+You need a carbide bit, slow speed, and a steady hand.
+Anchors sit differently in plaster than drywall.
+The plaster layer is thin, so you can't rely on it for holding power.
+The real strength lives in the block behind it.

-Heavy artwork on plaster-block?
-You're using lag bolts or concrete anchors, not picture hangers.
-A 30-pound mirror needs a different approach than a 5-pound framed photo.
-Most homeowners don't think about that distinction until something's already cracked.
+Heavy artwork on plaster-block means lag bolts or concrete anchors, not picture hangers.
+A 30-pound mirror needs different treatment than a 5-pound framed photo.
+Most homeowners don't think about that until something's already cracked.

 Standard Drywall in South Tempe

-Newer builds use ½-inch or ⅝-inch drywall over wood studs.
-This is forgiving stuff — up to a point.
+Newer builds use half-inch or five-eighths-inch drywall over wood studs.
+This material is forgiving, up to a point.
 Picture hangers work great for light-to-medium loads (up to 25 pounds).
-Toggle bolts handle the heavier pieces.
+Toggle bolts handle heavier pieces.
 Studs are your friend if you can find them, but don't count on it.
 Stud finders work, but they're only as smart as the person holding them.
-We use a combination: the stud finder, a knock test, and visual inspection of nail holes and trim seams.
-Takes an extra two minutes and prevents a bad anchor placement.
+We use a combination approach: stud finder, knock test, visual inspection of nail holes and trim seams.
+Takes two extra minutes and prevents bad anchor placement.

 Why You Should Care About Art Hanging the Right Way

-Here's the thing: a picture hanger costs a dollar.
-A toggle bolt costs two dollars.
-Repairing a gouged wall and rehanging the same piece costs you $150 and three days of your life.
-If you're renting the place out, it costs you a damage claim and a tenant complaint.
-If it's your home, it's just annoying.
+A picture hanger costs a dollar.
+Toggle bolts cost two.
+Fixing a gouged wall and rehanging costs you $150 and three days.
+Renting the place out?
+Expect a damage claim and tenant complaint.
+Your own home?
+Just annoying.

-The other reason to care is the final look.
-Slightly crooked kills the whole effect.
-A three-piece gallery wall with gaps that aren't even looks like an accident.
-Getting it right the first time — level, spaced correctly, at the right height — makes the difference between "nice" and "intentional."
+The other reason is the final look.
+Slightly crooked kills everything.
+A three-piece gallery wall with uneven gaps looks like an accident.
+Getting it right the first time (level, properly spaced, right height) makes the difference between "nice" and "intentional."

 Practical Tips for Hanging Art in Tempe Homes

-• Measure from eye level, not the ceiling.
-Eye level is typically 57 to 60 inches from the floor for most spaces.
+- Measure from eye level, not the ceiling.
+Eye level sits at 57 to 60 inches from the floor.
 Most people hang art too high.
-Stand back, check it at different times of day, and account for furniture below.
+Stand back, check at different times of day, account for furniture below.

-• Use the right fastener for the substrate.
+- Use the right fastener for the substrate.
 Plaster-block isn't drywall.
 Concrete isn't either.
-Each one needs hardware sized and designed for that specific material.
+Each needs hardware designed for that material.

-• Mark everything lightly with pencil before drilling.
+- Mark everything lightly with pencil before drilling.
 A small mark guides you.
 Erasing is free.
-Filling extra holes isn't.
+Filling extra holes costs money.

-• Level matters.
+- Level matters.
 Use an actual level.
-The small torpedo levels work great and cost $12.
-Eyeballing it always looks wrong from across the room.
+They work great and cost $12.
+Eyeballing always looks wrong from across the room.

 How The Toolbox Pro Can Help

 Rene's been hanging art in Tempe for 15 years.
 He knows the difference between a Maple-Ash 1960s bungalow and a brand-new condo off McClintock.
-He reads the wall, picks the right hardware, and gets it level the first time.
-Whether you're a homeowner with a few new pieces or a landlord managing a rental turnover, the process is the same: show up prepared, work clean, and leave no unnecessary marks.
+He reads the wall, picks the right hardware, gets it level the first time.
+Homeowner with a few new pieces or landlord managing rental turnover, the approach is the same: show up prepared, work clean, leave no unnecessary marks.

-We handle everything from single statement pieces to full salon-style gallery walls.
-We bring the right tools — good levels, quality fasteners, and a carbide drill bit collection that handles everything from drywall to block.
+We handle single statement pieces to full salon-style gallery walls.
+We bring the right tools (good levels, quality fasteners, carbide drill bits for drywall and block).
 We also know when a wall just won't hold what you want, and we'll tell you straight instead of pretending otherwise.

 Frequently Asked Questions